Latest Anders Osborne Articles

-Since the release of his 2010 Alligator Records debut, American Patchwork and his 2012 follow-up.
-Black Eye Galaxy, Osborne has earned hordes of new fans.
-He has toured virtually non-stop, either with his road-tested trio, as a solo artist, or as a guest with his countless musical admirers, including Toots And The Maytals, Stanton Moore, Derek Trucks, Warren Haynes, Karl Denson’s Tiny Universe, Keb Mo, and The Grateful Dead’s Phil Lesh.
-He’s appeared on Galactic’s song Dark Water from their Ya-Ka-May album, and in 2011 produced and played on critically acclaimed albums by Tab Benoit, Johnny Sansone and Mike Zito.
-In late 2012, Osborne recorded his new six-song EP, Three Free Amigos, a semi-acoustic collection cut in a relaxed, easygoing atmosphere, with friends joining him in various combinations, creating true musical magic.
-According to Osborne, the way this EP was recorded “is not what I usually do.
-I may never do it again.
-I wanted to keep it loose and give fans something different.”
+Osborne has earned hordes of new fans.
+He has toured virtually non-stop, either with his own band, as a solo artist, or as a guest with his countless musical admirers, including Toots and The Maytals, Stanton Moore, Derek Trucks, Warren Haynes, Keb Mo, The Grateful Dead’s Phil Lesh, Jackie Greene and Karl Denson’s Tiny Universe.
+He’s produced and played on critically acclaimed albums by Tab Benoit, Johnny Sansone and Mike Zito.

 Since his recording debut in 1989, Osborne has written virtually all of his own material and contributed memorable songs to a wide variety of artists.
 Two tunes co-written by Osborne appear on Keb Mo’s Grammy-winning 1999 release Slow Down.
 Country superstar Tim McGraw scored a #1 hit with Anders’ song Watch The Wind Blow By.
-Osborne’s compositions have been covered by artists as diverse as Brad Paisley, Tab Benoit, Jonny Lang and Kim Carnes.
-His song What’s Going On Here appeared in the 1996 feature film Fled, and Osborne, along with Ivan Neville, wrote and recorded the title track for the 2010 Kate Hudson film Earthbound.
-He can also be seen performing in a recent episode of HBO’s New Orleans-based drama Treme.
+Osborne’s compositions have been covered by artists as diverse as Brad Paisley, Tab Benoit, Jonny Lang, Edwin McCain, Sam Bush, Trombone Shorty and Aaron Neville and Kim Carnes.
+His songs have appeared in multiple feature films.
+He can also be seen performing in an episode of HBO’s New Orleans-based drama, Treme.